EdLlewellin/PyroTracker/README.md

 ## Description

 PyroTracker provides a graphical user interface (GUI) for tracking volcanic pyroclasts in eruption videos.
-Users can load a video, navigate through frames, manage different coordinate systems (Top-Left, Bottom-Left, Custom Origin), optionally define a pixel-to-meter scale manually or by drawing a line on a feature of known length, mark the changing position of specific pyroclasts over time to generate tracks, and create measurement lines. **Project data, including element coordinates (always stored as raw Top-Left pixels), video metadata, coordinate system settings, and scale information, is saved to and loaded from JSON-based project files.**
+Users can load a video, navigate through frames, manage different coordinate systems (Top-Left, Bottom-Left, Custom Origin), optionally define a pixel-to-meter scale manually or by drawing a line on a feature of known length, mark the changing position of specific pyroclasts over time to generate tracks, and create measurement lines. **A key feature is the ability to analyze individual track data (vertical position vs. time) by fitting a parabola, deriving a pixel-to-meter scale based on gravitational acceleration, and applying this scale to the project.**

+Project data, including element coordinates (always stored as raw Top-Left pixels), video metadata, coordinate system settings, scale information, and **per-track analysis states (fit settings and results)**, is saved to and loaded from JSON-based project files.

 The tool features interactive zoom and pan capabilities; frame-by-frame navigation; optional auto-advancing; multi-element management (tracks and measurement lines) with visibility controls; element selection via table or image view clicks; visual feedback for marked elements; on-screen information overlays (filename, time, frame number); an optional on-screen scale bar and scale definition line; persistent visual preferences (colors, sizes); a video metadata viewer; export capabilities for both the full video with overlays and individual frames as PNG images; and undo functionality for point marking operations.
 A **View Menu** provides centralized control for toggling the visibility of various on-screen overlays, including measurement line lengths.

-Built using Python with the PySide6 (Qt6) framework for the GUI and OpenCV for video handling.
+Built using Python with the PySide6 (Qt6) framework for the GUI, OpenCV for video handling, and PyQtGraph for plotting in the analysis dialog.
 Uses Python's standard `logging` module for diagnostics and Qt's `QSettings` for preference persistence.

 ## Download and Run (Recommended for Most Users)